jckuri/DeepRL-Navigation/Report.md

 Environment solved in 606 episodes!
 Average Score: 15.07
 ```

 The rubric asks to obtain an average score of 13 for 100 episodes.
 I increased that value to 15.
-As a result, the Q-Network achieved a score greater than 15 in 706 episodes of training.
+As a result, the Q-Network achieved an average score greater than 15 in 706 episodes of training.
 The best model was saved.
 In the graph, the blue lines connect the scores in each episode.
 Whereas the red lines connect the average scores in each episode.

 ![Plot of rewards (training)](/images/plot-of-rewards-training.png)